A Walk Through Towards Entrepreneurship

 - Negosyo PH

-Long time ago; being an entrepreneur wasn't notable, lots of people would rather work for a big organization (9AM - 6PM) and get paid on a monthly basis rather than starting up a business.
-Times have greatly changed now; and it is the other way around.
+Long time ago, being an entrepreneur wasn't notable.
+A lot of people prefer working in an organization (9AM - 6PM) and get paid monthly instead of putting up a business.
+Times have greatly changed now, and it is the other way around.
 Because economy is slowing down, prices are rising, debts are increasing, employees are being retrenched and salary are shrinking; many are forced to find other means to survive.
 Frankly, living today is more expensive than before!

 The people who first made the leap to entrepreneurship of course didn't find it easy.
 They were faced with various challenges and most of them failed.
 This embarked a common accepted idealogy to people that doing business is a huge risk.
 So most people stayed out of it and tend to find their comfort zone as an employee climbing the corporate ladder.
 The small percentage who succeeded were able to navigate through the challenges because they were persistent.
 And not only that, they are the ones who truly knows that the only sure way to succeed is to have the "RIGHT" preparation.

 |Boy: Dear Guru, I really want to lift myself and my parents out from poverty.
 To reach that goal, what preparations should I do?

 Guru: My child, I can't give you a direct answer.

 Guru: If your goal is to become a doctor, you read books about medicine, basically you study medicine; then you get experience on the field or on the hospital; and so on this cycle repeats till you master it.